-A commitment to advancing learning and equity drives our work to develop innovations in high-quality assessment to help you encourage and support achievement for all students.
+A commitment to advancing teaching, learning, and equitable classroom practices drives our work to develop innovations and high-quality assessments that encourage and support achievement for all students.

-Our approach builds leadership capacity, engages and convenes a wide variety of leaders with diverse perspectives, and builds consensus to achieve purposeful assessment solutions of the highest quality.
+Our approach builds leadership capacity, engages and convenes a wide variety of educational partners with diverse perspectives, and builds consensus to achieve purposeful solutions of the highest quality.

-Bringing renowned expertise in assessment to our partnerships, our work advances learning and equity by creating assessment solutions that reflect rigorous research, innovative approaches, and practical assistance.
+Bringing renowned expertise to our partnerships, our work advances learning and equity by creating assessment, teaching, and learning solutions that reflect rigorous research, innovative approaches, and practical assistance.

 Advancing Learning and Equity through Assessment